 Lancaster is a somewhat small village located in the state of New York.
 With a population of 10,109 people and seven constituent neighborhoods, Lancaster is the 182nd largest community in New York.

-Unlike some villages, Lancaster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lancaster are a mix of both white- and blue-collar jobs.
-Overall, Lancaster is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lancaster who work in office and administrative support (19.40%), sales jobs (9.32%), and teaching (8.54%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lancaster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Lancaster is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Lancaster who work in office and administrative support (17.16%), sales jobs (11.30%), and food service (8.40%).

 The people who call Lancaster home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lancaster residents report their race to be White, followed by Asian.
-Important ancestries of people in Lancaster include Polish, Italian, Irish, and English.
+The greatest number of Lancaster residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lancaster include German, Polish, Italian, Irish, and English.

 The most common language spoken in Lancaster is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Spanish and Polish.